mmpfeffer/blip/blip/README.md

         c.tmpl
              {{first_name := ["Abraham", "Benjamin"]}}
              {{last_name  := ["Lincoln", "Franklin"]}}
-             {{:a:}} {{# Implicitly passed}}
+             {{:a:}} {{# Implicitly passed parameters 'first_name' and 'last_name'}}

         $ blip c
         This is my name: ["Abraham", "Benjamin"] ["Lincoln", "Franklin"]

-   This happens because template 'a' is only interpolated once.
-Explicit parameters, as in the preceding example, are required to extract list values one by one.
+   This happens because implicit parameters are not expanded as lists.
+Thus template 'a' is only interpolated once.
+Explicit parameters, as in the preceding example, would be required to extract list values one by one.
+See Also 'Variable Tagging Groups'.

 10. Here-Templates